openai/gpt-2/README.md

 ## Usage

 This repository is meant to be a starting point for researchers and engineers to experiment with GPT-2.

-The rpository is forked from nshepperd who contributed some cool addition to the openai repo (e.g train.py).
+The repository is forked from nshepperd who contributed some cool addition to the openai repo (e.g train.py).
 I have added a method called conditional_model() which is the same as the interactive conditional model except it is a method and return a dictionary which may be easier to work with if you have mutlipule sentences you need to the model to predict on.

 ### Some caveats